 Many of our learners need extra literacy and numeracy support and short, frequent intervention sessions are timetabled to address this need.
 Much low-level disruption in school is used to mask these deficits and intervention sessions are designed to close the gap.
+Needs are assessed and interventions determined by the results of a baseline WRAT 5 test.

 In addition to our academic offer we provide mentoring and counselling services to ensure our approach is holistic and addresses the needs of the whole child.
-All learners have their developmental needs baselined and tracked using The Boxall Profile.
+All learners have their developmental needs baselined and tracked using the DESC Behaviour Questionnaire (DBQ).